siadat/netmatch/README.md

 ## I still don't get it...

-Suppose we have two programs running concurrently, and these processes are required to synchronize on a event EVENT before proceeding.
+Suppose we have two programs running concurrently, and these processes are required to synchronize on an event EVENT before proceeding.
 The logs of these processes could look like this:

     time  Process 1  Process 2